The Voice UK series 8

 The Voice UK is a British television music competition to find new singing talent.
 The eighth series began airing on 5 January 2019 and concluded on 6 April 2019, presented by Emma Willis on ITV. will.i.am, Jennifer Hudson, Sir Tom Jones and Olly Murs returned for their eighth, third, seventh and second series, respectively.
-The series is the third and final series under the new three-year contract confirmed by ITV in November 2015.

-On 6 April 2019, Molly Hocking was announced the winner of the season, marking the Olly Murs' first win as coach.
+On 6 April 2019, Molly Hocking was announced the winner of the series, marking the Olly Murs' first win as coach.

 Coaches

 On 1 November 2018, it was announced that Vick Hope (last series' backstage reporter and The V Room host) would be replaced by AJ Odudu.

 On 9 March 2019, the guest mentors for the knockout round were announced to be: James Arthur to help Sir Tom Jones, Nicole Scherzinger to help will.i.am, Olly Alexander (of Years & Years) to help Jennifer Hudson and Anne-Marie to help Olly Murs.